-Administration of Non-Academic Surveys or Questionnaires
+Administration of Non-Academic Surveys or Questionnaires (Reference Policy ILD)

-Policy ILD - Educational Questionnaires, Surveys and Research is undergoing revision by both the Goffstown and New Boston School Boards in accordance with NH state law RSA 186:11, IX-d.
-In the meantime, both districts are addressing non-academic surveys and questionnaires as follows: During the 2017 legislative session, RSA 186:11, IXd, which requires school districts to adopt a policy governing the administration of non-academic surveys or questionnaires to students, was amended.
-SB 43 was signed by the Governor on July 18, 2017 and becomes effective on September 16, 2017.
-The amendment eliminates the "opt-out" provision and now states that no student is required to submit to a non-academic survey or questionnaire without obtaining written consent of a parent or legal guardian.
-The law now requires written consent of a parent or legal guardian, unless the student is an adult or an emancipated minor, before a student is allowed to participate in a non-academic survey or questionnaire.
-Thus, the new version of the law replaces the previous "opt-out" provision with an "opt-in" provision.
-The only exception is for the Youth Risk Behavior Survey (YRBS) that is developed by the Centers for Disease Control and Prevention, which is not subject to the parental consent requirement, but has an "opt-out" provision.
-The YRBS is subject to the requirement to "make such surveys or questionnaires available, at the school and on the school or school district's website, for review by a student's parent or legal guardian at least 10 days prior to distribution to students."
+Policy ILD - Educational Questionnaires, Surveys is undergoing revision by the New Boston School Board and has been adopted by the Goffstown School Board in accordance with NH state law RSA 186:11, IX-d.
+In the meantime, both Districts are addressing non-academic surveys and questionnaires as follows: During the 2017 legislative session, RSA 186:11, IX-d, which requires school districts to adopt a policy governing the administration of non-academic surveys or questionnaires to students, was amended.
+SB 43 was signed by the Governor on July 18, 2017 and became effective on September 16, 2017.
+The amendment eliminates the "opt-out" provision and now states that no student is required to submit to a non-academic survey or questionnaire without obtaining written consent of a parent(s)/guardian(s) or legal guardian(s).
+The law requires written consent of a parent(s)/legal guardian(s), unless the student is an adult or an emancipated minor, before a student is allowed to participate in a non-academic survey or questionnaire.
+Thus, the newest version of the law replaces the previous "opt-out" provision with an "opt-in" provision.
+The only exception is for the Youth Risk Behavior Survey (YRBS) that is developed by the Centers for Disease Control and Prevention, which is not subject to the parent(s)/guardian(s) consent requirement but has an "opt-out" provision.
+The YRBS is subject to the requirement to "make such surveys or questionnaires available, at the School and on the School or School's website, for review by a student's parent(s)/guardian(s) or legal guardian(s) at least 10 days prior to distribution to students."
 See New Hampshire Department of Education Technical Advisory dated September 15, 2017: Policy Governing the Administration of Non-Academic Surveys or Questionnaires.